open-horizon/anax/README.md

 * Add `"ANAX_LOG_LEVEL=5"` to the `Environment=` configuration in the systemd unit file `/etc/systemd/system/snap.bluehorizon.anax.service`.
 Note that the value `5` is the classification of most debug log messages, `6` is used for even more granular log messages, something like a 'trace' level.
 * Reload the systemd unit file with `systemctl daemon-reload`.
-* Restart the anax process with `systemctl restart snap.bluehorizon.anax.service`.
+* Restart the anax process with `systemctl restart horizon.service`.

 #### Development Environment